Summary of All DBMS_METADATA Subprograms

 -

-or invalid value was supplied for an input parameter.
+INVALID_ARGVAL.
+A NULL or invalid value was supplied for an input parameter.
 The error message text identifies the parameter.

 -

-parameter was not valid for the object_type
+INVALID_OBJECT_PARAM.
+The version or model parameter was not valid for the object_type.

 OPENW Function